Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-roulette/walkthrough.md

 cast send -r $RPC_URL --private-key $PK $EXPLOIT_ADDR "playRoulette()"
 ```
 &nbsp;
-By doing the command above, deploying the contract and calling it, you should've solved the lab!
+By doing the command above, deploying the contract, and calling it, you should've solved the lab!